Jesp9025/VMwareFailover/README.md

 If ping fails, it will check if secondary VM is powered up, and if not, will power it up.

 It will then continue in a loop and attempt to see if primary VM is on and pingable, and shutdown secondary VM if it is indeed pingable.

-# Why the second IP address on Server1

-The second address on server1 is needed to ping the server, since server2 also has the same primary IP address as server1 (10.156.4.97), and pinging .97 while secondary VM is up and running, will give a false positive of the primary VM's state.